Jia Hao

 Screenshot illustrating rendering of various glyphs.

 The simplest option here could be to run some embedded Tailscale client on the Playdate to connect it to the shared Tailnet with the server.
 This doesn’t work because the available Tailscale libraries assume an OS with a real socket layer.
-The Playdate only exposes custom high level HTTP / TCP APIs.
+The Playdate only exposes custom high level HTTP/TCP APIs.

 To work around the need to hand-roll crypto primitives, I toyed around with offloading crypto to a remote server (similar to drand) since the Playdate appeared to support usessl in its networking APIs.
 The idea was to delegate crypto functionality that was difficult to implement to a fully featured remote server over a secure channel.

 In the end, I settled on implementing mTLS in userspace with the BearSSL C library over the raw TCP APIs.
 The client and server validate each other’s identities using pinned credentials.
-The build process was set up to derive credentials from the .env and embed the relevant certs into both the server and client.
+The build process was set up to derive credentials from a .env and embed the relevant certs into both the server and client.

 Development loop